 Both brands provide high quality shoes and offer a variety of models to suit different needs like overpronation, cushioning, and trail running.

 Hoka One One first became popular with Ultrarunners and has since moved in the to main stream of running.
-I myself have run in a number of models and previously compared Hoka styles.
+I myself have run in a number of models and previously compared all running shoe Hoka styles.
+Meanwhile, in over 20 years of running I’ve also been through a lot of Asics!

 Hoka Vs ASICS Key Differences